-The report enclosed entitled "2021 Annual Inclinometer Monitoring Report" has been prepared for the exclusive use of Homestake Mining Company (HMC).
+The report enclosed entitled "2022 Annual Inclinometer Monitoring Report" has been prepared for the exclusive use of Homestake Mining Company (HMC).
 No third party shall be entitled to use this report without written consent of HMC, Strata-Geo LLC and Forte Dynamics, Inc (Forte).
 The use of any and all information contained herein shall be at the sole risk of the user regardless of any fault or negligence of HMC, Strata-Geo, or Forte.

-This report has been prepared under the direct supervision of Michael Henderson, P.E. of Strata-Geo, LLC (Strata-Geo), with the assistance of Roy Morlan, P.G. and Geoff Horn of Forte.
+This report has been prepared under the direct supervision of Michael Henderson, P.E. of Strata-Geo, LLC (Strata-Geo), with the assistance of Forte.
 The analyses presented have been completed according to the project information provided by Strata-Geo.